refactoring-ai/predicting-refactoring-ml/README.md

 ## Paper and appendix

+* The paper can be found here: https://arxiv.org/abs/2001.03338
 * The raw dataset can be found here: https://zenodo.org/record/3547639
 * The appendix with our full results can be found here: https://zenodo.org/record/3583980
-* The paper can be found here: TODO

 ## The data collection tool